An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Approach

 The \texttt{SegmentCB} subroutine (Algorithm~\ref{algo:MPI}, line 5) segments $\C{CB}$ into different connected C-free regions separated by C-obstacle.
 The \texttt{SegmentCheck} function (Algorithm~\ref{algo:MPI}, line 6) verifies whether the start and goal components are separated by C-obstacle.
 If they are divided into different C-free regions, then motion planning is infeasible.

-To achieve segmentation, we utilize an off-the-shelf segmentation function that assigns labels to different connected C-free regions.
+To achieve segmentation, we employ an off-the-shelf segmentation function that utilizes a union–find algorithm with a computational complexity of $O(n \log^* n)$, where $n$ is the size of $\C{CB}$.
+This complexity is effectively near-linear~\cite{sedgewick2004algorithms} and provides substantial computational advantages over traditional search-based methods such as $A^\star$.
+We experimentally validate this complexity under varying C-space dimensions in Section~\ref{subsec:segmentation}.
+The segmentation function assigns unique labels to the connected C-free regions.
 If $q_s$ and $q_g$ receive the same label, it indicates that they belong to the same connected C-free region, and thus, a motion plan exists.
 However, if they are assigned different labels, it does not immediately imply the absence of a motion plan.
 This is because, in scenarios involving motion planning for manipulators, it is essential to consider that orientations are defined modulo $2\pi$ (when there are no joint limits).
 Therefore, when verifying the disconnection between $q_s$ and $q_g$, the \texttt{SegmentCheck} subroutine accounts for the fact that orientation wraps around at $2\pi$ for joints without limits.